msprev/panzer/README.rst

 You can think of styles as a level up in abstraction from a pandoc template.
-Styles are combinations of templates, metadata settings, instructions to run filters, pre/postprocessors, and pandoc command line options.
+Styles are combinations of templates, metadata settings, pandoc command line options, and instructions to run filters, pre/postprocessors.
 These settings can be customised on a per writer and per document basis.
 Styles can be combined and can bear inheritance relations to each other. panzer exposes a large amount of structured information to the external processes called by styles, allowing those processes to be both more powerful and themselves controllable via